 So, what is it that makes Bitcoin unique?
 Who controls BTC and its value?
 How many bitcoins are there, and how many will there ever be?
 Why was Bitcoin invented?
 And how do one store Bitcoin and other cryptocurrencies?

 If you don’t know how to answer one or more of the above questions, you should start conducting some serious research on what Bitcoin is.
 You can start with this guide for beginners.

 Later in this article, we’ll discuss when to buy Bitcoin and determine whether now is the right time to invest.

 Bitcoin as an Investment: Read This Before You Buy

-When investing, you should always keep in mind both scenarios, and particularly the worst-case scenario.
-With Bitcoin, this scenario is that it goes to zero.
+Therefore, you should always keep both scenarios in mind when investing – particularly the worst-case possibility.
+With Bitcoin – this scenario is that it goes to zero.

 Bitcoin: To Zero or $1 Million